RobertNikolasDaniel/OFFICIAL-TRADE-REPORTS/README.md

 Generated on "Account Statement" ThinkorSwim feature.

-PDF Named By date it was created
+PDF Named By date it was created.

+Go to "code" if using mobile, else look at left side of screen for statements.